 This year, Vivid 2023 starts on 26th May and through the 17 June.
 And again, the rich calendar of outdoor performances and events scattered around various areas of Sydney will not disappoint.

 Where to stay in Sydney during Vivid

-If you plan to go to Vivid you should book in advance cause hotels are fully sold out, especially over weekends.
+If you plan to go to Vivid, you should book in advance cause hotels are entirely sold out, especially over weekends.
 During weekdays you may be lucky to find some places to stay if you decide to visit now.

 Vivid Sydney Tips

 The best way to get to the Vivid Festival is to use public transportation—train, metro and buses.
 If you come by car, arrange your parking space before arriving, if you don’t want to spend a fortune.
 Once you are in Sydney, walk, walk and more walk.

 Walking is the way to explore Sydney during the festival.
 However, while some of the vivid locations are concentrated around Circular Quay, the Harbour Bridge and the surrounding areas if you want to go to Darling Harbour, the best way to get there is to catch a ferry from Circular Quay.